 Accessory Building or Structure: An attached or detached building or structure subordinate to and used for the purposes customarily incidental to the main or principal use, building, or structure.
-It may be either attached to or detached from the principal building or structure.
 In no case shall said buildings or structures dominate in area, height, extent, or purpose the principal use, building, or structure (see Section V-2.D for specific area regulations).
 The following are types of accessory structures:

-- A. Private Garage: A detached structure intended primarily for the parking and storage of vehicles - B. Shed: A structure intended primarily for non-vehicular storage purposes that is not designed to be served by heat, electricity or plumbing and does not need to be placed on a permanent foundation. - C. Miscellaneous: Any accessory structure that does not match the definitions of private garage or shed.
+- A. Private Garage: A detached structure intended primarily for the parking and storage of vehicles - B. Shed: A structure intended primarily for non-vehicular storage purposes that is not designed to be served by heat, electricity or plumbing and does not need to be placed on a permanent foundation.

+C. Miscellaneous: Any accessory structure that does not match the definitions of private garage or shed.